Graph Convolutions Enrich the Self-Attention in Transformers!: Introduction

 However, there also exist several studies pointing out potential limitations of the self-attention~\citep{zhou2021deepvit,dong2021attention,gong2021vision,guo2023contranorm}.
 For instance, \citet{shi2022revisiting} revealed an analogy between the self-attention and the residual graph convolutional network (GCN), showing that BERT also suffers from a notorious problem of GCNs, called \emph{oversmoothing}, i.e., tokens' latent representations become similar to each other at the deeper layers.
 In every self-attention layer, value vectors are aggregated in a weighted average manner since each row-wise sum of the attention matrix is always 1.
 Although each self-attention layer has its own attention matrix, this aggregation method causes the oversmoothing problem, not only in Transformers but also in graph neural networks~\citep{oono2020oversmoothing,cai2020noteoversmoothing,wang2020multi,rusch2023survey,keriven2022not,zhou2021deepvit,gong2021vision,yan2022addressing,noci2022rank,shi2022revisiting,wang2022anti,ali2023centered,wu2023demystifying,wu2023non}.
-However, we confine our discussion to the oversmoothing of Transformers (cf. Section~\ref{sec:rel}).
+However, we confine our discussion to the oversmoothing of Transformers (see Section~\ref{sec:rel}).

-Being inspired by them, we redesign the self-attention from the perspective of graph signal processing (GSP).
+Being inspired by them, we redesign the self-attention from the perspective of graph signal processing (GSP) --- in particular, we resort to GSP on directed graphs since the attention matrix is asymmetric.
 However, performing graph convolutions in the self-attention layer may incur non-trivial computational overheads.
-Therefore, our key design point is to learn a general but effective graph filter with minimal overheads.
+Therefore, our key design point is to learn a general but effective graph filter with minimal overhead.
 In general, a graph filter on a graph $\mathcal{G}$ is represented by a polynomial expression based on its adjacency or Laplacian matrix --- in this regard, the existing self-attention mechanism can be understood as the simplest graph filter with $\bar{\bm{A}}$ only, where $\bar{\bm{A}} \in [0,1]^{n \times n}$ means a learned attention matrix and $n$ is the number of input tokens.